Idaho News

 Paul Alden sits outside the Vail Resort in a pair of one of the first step-in snowboard bindings ever invented, by one of his sons, Rick Alden.
 Courtesy of the Alden family

-Alden, a rider himself, taught snowboarding for years at Grand Targhee Ski Resort in Alta, Wyoming.
+Paul Alden, a rider himself, taught snowboarding for years at Grand Targhee Ski Resort in Alta, Wyoming.
 He was also involved in manufacturing and business development across the industry, the release said.

-He is survived by his wife, Sharon; his children Mary (Jim) Moore, Carole (Doug) Andersen, David Alden, Rick Alden and Clare Chadwick; 25 grandchildren; and 37 great-grandchildren.
+Paul Alden is survived by his wife, Sharon; his children Mary (Jim) Moore, Carole (Doug) Andersen, David Alden, Rick Alden and Clare Chadwick; 25 grandchildren; and 37 great-grandchildren.

 Read Next